 Using sound devices such as alliteration can facilitate a free-flowing headline, bringing a brilliant ring to your riveting headline.

 You don’t want your information to get lost in your crazy ideas.

-It is important to incorporate intriguing words that express an urgency to your headline.
+It's important to incorporate intriguing words that express an urgency to your headline.

-One way this is achieved is by using forceful words such as need and must, as well as powerful adjectives such as essential, perfect, best, and effective.
+One way this is achieved is by using forceful words such as "need" and "must", as well as powerful adjectives such as "essential", "perfect", "best", and "effective".

 Another way to use eye-catching and impressive statements.